gamestrafe/thedivision2/source/_pages/patch-notes.md

 This page contains all the patch notes that were published since the release of the game.
 Newest patch notes are always at the top.

+## Patch from 22.
+March 2019

+* Fixed an issue where players were not being granted Clan XP
+* Fixed an issue where daily and weekly resets would not apply to players who were offline during the time of reset
+* Fixed an issue where players could lose guiding missions and access to guiding mission NPCs, making them unable to further progress
+* Improved survivability of low level players against enemy NPCs when playing co-op with a player of higher level

 ## Patch from 16.
 March 2019

 * Bug fixes